Tepotzotlán: The city

 The city of Tepotzotlán is located very close to the Mexico City-Querétaro highway, which cuts across the municipality.
 It is made up of the neighborhoods of San Martín, Tlacateco, Texcacoa, Capula, Las Animas, El Trébol, Ricardo Flores Magón and Puente Grande.
 Because of the highway and the growth of the Mexico City metropolitan area, the city is experiencing rapid growth.
 Population is growing an average of 3.5% annually.
 The highway has provided a route for commuters since it was built in the 1950s enticing people to move out of the city to here.
 This movement of people has accelerated since the 1985 Mexico City earthquake as the Tepotzotlán area is far less prone to violent shaking than Mexico City proper.

 The parts of town closest to the highway are the most developed, hosting industrial parks and housing developments.
 However, the center of town has maintained its colonial-era appearance with cobblestone alleys, arcades and plazas.
 There is a small, secular plaza in front of the main church, which contains a kiosk at which many cultural events take place.
 The municipal market is known for its food stands selling traditional dishes as quesadillas, sopes, pambazos, and tacos as well as barbacoa, and carnitas.
-More elaborate dishes here include cabrito, chapulines, snails and escamoles (ant eggs) which are generally available in the restaurants in town like Hostería del Convento.
+More elaborate dishes here include cabrito, chapulines, snails and escamoles (ant eggs) which are generally available in the area restaurants.
 On weekends, tianguises pop up all over the center of the town, selling food, crafts, artwork, handcrafted furniture, tile, baskets and leather items.
 Festivals in the town and municipality include the Festival of Flowers in March, the Feast of Saint Peter (patron saint of Tepotzotlan) in June, the Festival of the Señor del Nicho (Preciosa Sangre de Cristo) in September and the International Festival of Music in September.

 The city had a population of 39,374 as of 2005 and is 2300 meters above sea level.
 Tepotzotlán has been named one of the Pueblos Mágicos of Mexico, mostly due to the town's center, which not only has conserved its colonial look despite its proximity to Mexico City, but also because it is the home of the Church of San Francisco Javier and the Museo de Virreinato (Museum of the Viceroyalty).
 Since being named a Pueblo Magico, much effort has been put into rescuing and restoring much of the buildings of the town's past.